-UV flame detectors use anode/cathode Geiger-Mueller-type vacuum tubes, a technology dating back to the early 20th century, to sense UV radiation emitted by a flame.
+UV flame detectors use anode/ cathode Geiger-Mueller-type vacuum tubes, a technology dating back to the early 20th century, to sense UV radiation emitted by a flame.
 UV radiation enters the vacuum tube through a quartz window and strikes the cathode.
 The energy from the UV photon releases a photo electron and creates an electrical impulse as it travels to the anode.

 Since hydrogen flames radiate energy mainly in the UV band, UV flame detectors excel at fast detection of hydrogen flames.
+With the ability to spot a 24-inch plume flame up to 50 feet away, UV flame detectors also offer a good detection range.

-On the other hand, UV flame detectors are sensitive to arcs, sparks, welding, lightning and other UV-rich non-flame sources.
+On the other hand, UV flame detectors

+are sensitive to arcs, sparks, welding, lightning and other UV-rich non-flame sources.
 These UV emitters can cause UV flame detectors to set off false alarms, which can have expensive consequences and reduce people's sensitivity to real potential hazards.